xwmx/nb/nb.go/README.md

 ## Objectives

 - Improved Windows support.
-Runnable with no dependencies in a default windows install, or as close to default as possible.
+Runnable with no dependencies in a default Windows install, or as close to default as possible.
 - 1 to 1 feature parity with `nb`, passing the same test suite.
 - Continuously usable during development, falling back to `nb` for